![]() |

 1. “...not by argument, but by mere burlesque on the art and name of argument — by such fantastic arrangements of words as prove ‘horse‑chestnuts to be chestnut horses.’”

-Lincoln’s perfect demolition of Douglas’s verbal gymnastics — a whole logic lesson in one joke.
+A famous Lincoln line that is a perfect demolition of Douglas’s verbal gymnastics — a clever logic lesson in one joke.

 3. “Judge Douglas has a greater conscience than most men.”